-Stephanie Thomas, adjunct professor in the Fashion Marketing program in the School of Business, is having a moment.
+Stephanie Thomas, adjunct professor in the Fashion Marketing program in the School of Business and in the Communication program in the School of Media, Culture & Design, is having a moment.
 Actually, a great many of them.

 But then, in one of the most heartening signs of the times, so is the fashion industry, the disability community and popular culture generally.
 Stephanie recently returned from Paris after having received one of the highest honors from Business of Fashion at its “500 Leaders to Watch” event.
 She’s been featured in The Guardian, Vogue Business, People and Vox, among others.
 She delivered a wildly popular TEDx TALK, “Stephanie Thomas: Dressing with Disabilities,” she’s awaiting next spring’s publication of her book, Fitting In: The Social Implications of Fashion and Dressing with Disabilities, and she continues as founder and CEO of Cur8able, a company that specializes in providing styling solutions for people with disabilities.